 What Does “Hypoallergenic” Mean?

 For a dog to be hypoallergenic, it must be very unlikely to trigger an allergic response in the human body.
-The Greek word “hypo” literally means “under or less” and is the opposite of the word “hyper.”
+The Greek word “hypo” translates to “under or less” and is the opposite of the word “hyper.”
 To even be considered hypoallergenic, dogs must have hair that doesn’t shed.
 Hair that doesn’t shed permits the dead skin flakes (dander) to remain inside your pet’s coat instead of being discharged into the air.
 Fun fact, it’s extremely rare that individuals are actually allergic to dog hair or fur!
 It is usually dander that causes pet allergies.

 Are Goldendoodles Hypoallergenic?

 “Are Goldendoodles hypoallergenic?” is very similar to the question “Do Goldendoodles Shed?”
-Since Goldendoodles are a crossbreed, it highly comes down to the generation they come from and how much Poodle genetics they will receive.
+Since Goldendoodles are a crossbreed, it largely comes down to the generation they come from and how much Poodle genetics they will receive.
 The more Poodle genetics a Goldendoodle has, the more hypoallergenic the dog will be.
 Some signs to look for when picking a hypoallergenic Goldendoodle would be wavy or curly hair that doesn’t shed.

 Most Hypoallergenic Goldendoodle Generations

 As we know, the most hypoallergenic Goldendoodle will have a significant amount of Poodle genetics.
 We’ve written a more in-depth article on all the Goldendoodle Generations.
-In summary, I’ve outlined the more hypoallergenic Goldendoodle generations below:
+In summary, we’ve outlined the more hypoallergenic Goldendoodle generations below:

 - F1B Goldendoodle: 75% Poodle and 25% Golden Retriever